nlndhlm/footballstats/README.md

 Gets data from football-data.co.uk and outputs average shots and goals for and against to .csv.

+NOTE: In order to work on .csv-files with no 'referee'-column, line indexes must be tweaked to fit in collectstats.py.

 Instructions:
  - Download all files to the same folder, and run FOOTBALLSTATS.py
  - Downloaded data and generated stats (.csv-files) will show in same folder as script.